jfhbrook/susitna/adrs/012-execution-domain-model.md

   "complex instructions", etc.
 - **Commands**: Instructions which are executed in an interactive session.
   This is similar to the previous idea of *interactive commands*, but also includes "runtime commands" which were executed interactively.
+Note that, depending on the context, a command *may* be made up of multiple colon-separated instructions.
 - **Runtime instructions**: Instructions which are compiled into chunks and codes and executed by the `runtime`.
 These were previously called "runtime commands".
 Often these will simply be called "instructions" - we only need